biomejs/biome/website/src/content/blog/roadmap-2024.md

 #### Type system

-Building a full-fledged type system such as TypeScript is a massive effort, that's why we decided to take a different direction and start by building a subset of the type system that would require stricter typing.
+Building a full-fledged type system such as TypeScript is a massive effort; that's why we decided to take a different direction and start by building a subset of the type system requiring stricter typing.
 This approach would allow us to build some important lint rules that users have been asking for.

-This will come with a downside: relying on a stricter code, and minimal type inference from the compiler.
+This will come with a downside: relying on a stricter code and minimal type inference from the compiler.

 Once we have something we can rely on, we can slowly widen the capabilities of our type system.